Temple University logo

 1982

-Peter J. Liacouras begins his 18-year presidency, overseeing significant growth.
+Peter J. Liacouras began his 18-year presidency, overseeing significant growth and the creation of the iconic 'T' logo.

 2014